kosma/gigabit-window-flex/README.md

 - Length: Flexible part is 265mm, but if you want you can customize it.
 - Source: PCB was designed in KiCad.
 - Length matching: yes (I was bored).
-- Impedance matching: believe or not - but yes!
+- Impedance matching: believe ut or not - but yes!

 ![impedance matching calculations](impedance.png)